olivMertens/azure-tts-gptaudio-demo/README.md

 **3. Model Access Issues**
 - GPT-Audio requires special approval from Azure
+- GPT-5 Nano may not be available in all regions
-- Contact Azure support to request access
+- Contact Azure support to request access to both models
-- Verify model deployment name matches your configuration
+- Verify model deployment names match your configuration
+- If GPT-5 Nano is unavailable, content generation will use static fallback content

+**4. Content Generation Issues**
+- If GPT-5 Nano content generation fails, the app automatically falls back to static content
+- Check console logs for GPT-5 Nano availability messages
+- Verify `AZURE_OPENAI_NANO_DEPLOYMENT_NAME` environment variable is set correctly

 **4. Audio Generation Fails**
 - Check if your text content is appropriate (no harmful content)